-TAKING REFUGE from a wet & blustery Bay Area winter night in January, Chris (Founders Circle), Andrew Dreskin (Founder & CEO) and Dan Teree (Founder & founding COO) of Ticketfly found time for a quiet celebration dinner.
-Six months earlier, Founders Circle had invested in the company, and two months earlier Dan had bough the home he and Kathy had dreamed of .
+TAKING REFUGE from a wet & blustery Bay Area winter night in January, the Partners at Founders Circle, Andrew Dreskin (Founder & CEO) and Dan Teree (Founder & founding COO) of Ticketfly found time for a quiet celebration dinner.
+Six months earlier, Founders Circle had invested in the company, and two months earlier Dan had bough the home he and Kathy had dreamed of.
 The dinner location—a vintage roadhouse, The Buckeye, that sits just on the north of the Golden Gate Bridge.

 Andrew and Dan were allowing themselves a brief moment to reflect on all the hard work over the past seven years that had moved the company much closer to their hopes and aspirations.
 They were giving one another a smidgen of permission to joyfully anticipate how the year’s possibilities could very well become unbridled excitement.